 - 1. Lloyd (1979), Money Banking and Economic Activity, Addison Wesley. - 2.
 Miskin F. (2015), The Economics of Money: Banking and Financial Markets, Addison Wesley Long mate. - 3.
 Bhole, L. M. (2009).
 Financial Institutions and Markets, Tata McGraw Hill Comp New Delhi. - 4.
 Gupta, S. B (2010), Monetary Economics.
 S. Chand and Com.
 Ltd. New Delhi. - 5.
 Hubbard, G. R. (1997), Money, the Financial System and Economy.
-Addison Wesley. - 6.
-Burton, M. and B. Brown (2009), the Financial System and the Economy Principles of Money and Banking, Prentice Hall of India, New Delhi
+Addison Wesley.

+SEMESTER- II

-SEMESTER- II Agriculture Economics Course code: Eco18207DCE
+Agriculture Economics

-Course description: Starting with the explanation of theoretical questions, the course intends to enhance the student's awareness of issues that are relevant to agriculture economics and contemporary debates in the literature in order to enable them to analyse these issues with basic microeconomics concepts.
+Course description: Starting with the explanation of theoretical questions, the course intends to enhance the student's awareness of issues that are relevant to agriculture economics and contemporary debates in the literature in order to enable them to analyze these issues with basic microeconomics concepts.
 The paper also attempts to put Indian agriculture in proper perspective in light with established theories and models related to the subject.